em-foundation/em-bytes/docs/articles/001-Benchmark.md

     In my mind, the **Texas Instruments MSP430** (announced in the 1990s) set the performance standard for the _ultra-low-power_&thinsp; microcontroller as we know it today.&thinsp; If nothing else, the MSP430 stands alone as the first MCU to use items from your [fridge](https://www.youtube.com/watch?v=nPZISRQAQpw) as a power source.

-    As a software developer, the rules of the game have now changed &ndash; to one in which "doing nothing" for the longest possible time _maximizes_ overall energy efficiency.&thinsp; Yes, we still want to execute code as quickly as possible &ndash; so we can enjoy a "deep-sleep" that much sooner.
+    As a SW developer, the rules of the game have changed &ndash; to one in which "doing nothing" for the longest possible time _maximizes_ overall energy efficiency.&thinsp; Yes, we still want to execute code as quickly as possible &ndash; but now to enjoy our "deep-sleep" that much sooner. :sleeping:

 **EM&bull;Scope** captures real-time information via a hardware _power analyzer_&thinsp; connected to your target MCU board as well as your host PC: